Apple Watch causing rashes and irritation on your wrist? Learn how to prevent rashes caused by Apple Watch band in this guide.

 Before we get to know how to prevent rashes caused by Apple Watch band, let’s get to know how the rashes are caused.

-Most people accuse Apple of not testing for allergies or sensitive skins before starting to sell them.
+Most people accuse Apple of not testing for allergies or sensitive skin before starting to sell them.
 People also thought that the rashes were caused because of an allergy to the band materials.

 While this was back in 2015 when the first Apple Watch launched, things have calmed down, because we now know the cause of these rashes.
 Now we also know how to prevent rashes caused by the Apple Watch band.